 Each laboratory will provide sampling field staff with pre-labeled bottles and equipment as needed.
 Field sampling staff will arrange for water samples to be delivered to the laboratory within that allotted sample holding time.
 Sample transport will follow appropriate Chain of Custody procedures between field and laboratory partners, including proper sample preservation and temperature requirements.
 Chain of Custody forms will be kept on file with the laboratories, available on request.

 Budget

-Table 1: The current (2018) CCHMN estimated budget.
+Table 1: Example CCHMN estimated budget.